vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc_basic.rst

 Temporary files
 ***************

-Many of the more computationally intensive Kai-C commands support the :code:`-tmp` argument.
+Many of the more computationally intensive FAN-C commands support the :code:`-tmp` argument.
 This instructs the command to copy all input files to a temporary directory before processing.
 Similarly, output files will intitially generated in the temporary directory and only copied to their intended output locations once the command completes.